Dithiete

+Computation suggests that electron-donating substituents tend to promote isomerization to the vicinal dithione, and conversely electron-withdrawing substituents stabilize the dithiete.
+3,4-Bis(trifluoromethyl)-1,2-dithiete is a particularly stable example, arising from boiling the corresponding alkyne in sulfur.
+Empirically, bulky neighboring groups, even when electron-donating also force the equilibrium towards the dithiete conformer.
+Absent either of these effects, "most of the 1,2-dithietes are highly reactive and elude isolation at room temperature."

+Ring opening is facile, even with stabilized dithietes, and occurs in many reactions.
+For example 3,4-bis(trifluoromethyl)-1,2-dithiete undergoes a hetero-Diels-Alder reaction with tetramethylethylene, indicating that a diene (thione) form must be the active intermediate.
+Metals and trivalent phosphorus derivatives insert into the ring/reduce the dithione tautomer to give metal dithiolene complexes.

 Unsubstituted 1,2-dithiete has been generated in thermolytic reactions and was characterized by microwave spectroscopy, ultraviolet photoelectron spectroscopy and infrared spectroscopy in a low temperature matrix.
 The open ring isomer, dithioglyoxal, HC(S)C(S)H, is less stable than the 1,2-dithiete.

 The dithione can be prepared (as trans-dithioglyoxal) by low temperature photolysis of 1,3-dithiol-2-one.
 Quantum chemical calculations reproduce the observed greater stability of 1,2-dithiete only if large basis-sets with polarization functions are used.